aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 ### Implementation Timeline

-- `phases`
-Create a file in your `phases` folder for each phase of your implementation timeline.
+Create a section in your proposal README for each `phase` of your project to develop an implementation timeline.

-Refer back to your MVP and group the features into logical phases.
+Refer back to your MVP and group the features into logical phases with detailed lists of each task necessary to develop the feature.
 This will be the road map for your application.
 Rather than building the entire project all at once, you're going to implement one feature at a time.
 You should have a working app at the end of each phase (even if not all of your features are in yet).
 For each phase, write a brief game plan and list out any third-party APIs, front-end and back-end components you will need to implement.

 ## Submission

 When you've finished setting up your full-stack project repo, add it to Progress Tracker and email your instructors (instructors-sf@appacademy.io or instructors-ny@appacademy.io).
 A TA will review each proposal and leave their comments in issues on the project repo.
 Be prepared to respond to feedback, and keep your README up to date as you make progress.
 Happy hunting!